 What ID do I need to provide for vetting?

 Elder Home Share will need the following, which is in line with Garda Vetting policy.

-Proof of address - bank statement, letter from employer confirming current address is required (Garda vetting)
+- Bank statement, letter from employer confirming current address is required (Garda vetting)

 Is there a test period to see if the living arrangement will work?